 7th and 8th Grade Notes:

-We are excited about our New Saxon Math Curriculum.
+We use Saxon Math Curriculum.
 We will be working with algebra, decimals, fractions, and geometry.

 Our focus for this year will be Life Science.
 The highlight for the students will be our dissection unit that will be this Spring.